HSun981/pulpy-joss/paper.md

 ---

 # Summary
-We present SigPy.RF, an extensive set of open-source, Python-ba­­sed tools for MRI RF pulse design.
+We present SigPy.RF, an extensive set of open-source, Python-ba­­sed tools for magnetic resonance imaging (MRI) radiofrequency (RF) pulse design.
 This toolbox extends the SigPy Python software package and leverages SigPy’s existing capabilities for GPU computation, iterative optimization, and powerful abstractions for linear operators, proximal operators, and applications.
 Tools are available for all steps of the excitation design process including trajectory/gradient design, pulse design, and simulation.
-Our implemented functions for pulse design include advanced SLR, multiband, adiabatic, optimal control, B$_1^+$-selective and small-tip pTx designers.
+Our implemented functions for pulse design include advanced Shinnar-LeRoux (SLR), multiband, adiabatic, optimal control, B$_1^+$-selective and small-tip parallel transmission (pTx) designers.
 Preliminary development of this toolbox was presented in reference [@Martin2020a]; the current version has been streamlined and expanded to include a larger collection of RF pulse design methods from the literature, as well as additional utility tools for I/O, gradient waveform design, and experimental B$_1^+$-selective pulse design algorithms which were prototyped using the initial SigPy.RF codebase, enabling the publication of Reference [@Martin2022].

 # Statement of need
 The field of magnetic resonance imaging is currently experiencing rapid growth in the num-